Gauss-Manin Connection in Disguise: Dwork Family: Dwork Family

-This family, which is known as \emph{$n$-fold Dwork family}, was a favorite example of Dwork, where he was developing his "deformation theory" about zeta function of a nonsingular hypersurface in a projective space (see \cite{dw1,dw2}).
+This family has been used by B. Dwork in order to develop the deformation theory of zeta functions of nonsingular hypersurfaces in a projective space, see \cite{dw1,dw2}.
 One can easily see that the singular points of this family are $\psi^{n+2}=1,\infty$.
 Let $G$ be the following group

 which acts on $W_\psi$ as follow